dwaite/connect/openid-connect-4-identity-assurance/scope.md

 From a technical perspective, this means this specification allows the OP to attest verified Claims along with information about the respective trust framework (and assurance level) but also supports the externalization of information about the identity verification process.

-The representation defined in this specification can be used to provide RPs with verified person data via any appropriate channel.
-In the context of OpenID Connnect, verified person data can be attested in ID Tokens or as part of the UserInfo response.
-It is also possible to utilize the format described here in OAuth Token Introspection responses (see [@?RFC7662] and [@?I-D.ietf-oauth-jwt-introspection-response]) to provide resource servers with verified person data.
+The representation defined in this specification can be used to provide RPs with verified Clains about the End-User via any appropriate channel.
+In the context of OpenID Connnect, verified Claims can be attested in ID Tokens or as part of the UserInfo response.
+It is also possible to utilize the format described here in OAuth Token Introspection responses (see [@?RFC7662] and [@?I-D.ietf-oauth-jwt-introspection-response]) to provide resource servers with verified Claims.

 This extension is intended to be trully international and support identity assurance for different and across jurisdictions.
-The extension is therefore extensible to support new trust frameworks, verification methods, and respective identity evidence.
+The extension is therefore extensible to support additional trust frameworks, verification methods, and identity evidence.

-In order to give implementors as much flexibility as possible, this extension can be used in conjunction with existing OpenID Connect claims and other extensions within the same OpenID Connect assertion (e.g ID Token oder UserInfo response) utilized to convey Claims about End-Users.
+In order to give implementors as much flexibility as possible, this extension can be used in conjunction with existing OpenID Connect Claims and other extensions within the same OpenID Connect assertion (e.g ID Token oder UserInfo response) utilized to convey Claims about End-Users.

 For example, OpenID Connect [@!OpenID] defines Claims for representing family name and given name of a user without a verification status.
-Those Claims can be used in the same OpenID Connect assertion beside verified claims represented accoriding to this extension.
+Those Claims can be used in the same OpenID Connect assertion beside verified Claims represented accoriding to this extension.

-In the same way, existing claims to inform the RP of the verification status of the `phone_number` and `email` claims can be used together with this extension.
+In the same way, existing Claims to inform the RP of the verification status of the `phone_number` and `email` Claims can be used together with this extension.

-Even for asserting verified claims, this extension will utilize existing OpenID Connect claims if possible and reasonable.
-The extension will, however, ensure RPs cannot interpret unverified claims as verified claims.
+Even for asserting verified Claims, this extension utilizes existing OpenID Connect Claims if possible and reasonable.
+The extension will, however, ensure RPs cannot (accidentally) interpret unverified Claims as verified Claims.